Graceville Colony, South Dakota

-Graceville Colony is a census-designated place (CDP) corresponding to the Gracevale Hutterite colony in Lake County, South Dakota, United States.
+Gracevale Colony is a census-designated place (CDP) corresponding to the Gracevale Hutterite colony in Lake County, South Dakota, United States.
 The population was 21 at the 2020 census.
 It was first listed as a CDP prior to the 2020 census.

 It is in the southwest part of the county, on the east side of the East Fork of the Vermillion River, a south-flowing tributary of the Missouri River.
 It is 8 mi southeast of Winfred and 14 mi southwest of Madison, the county seat.